 In some cases, marketing ability and/or available time to do local marketing will be low to non-existent.
 A fast food company with only one or two staff is a common example.
 No matter what materials you make available, the reality is head office marketing will have to be the main driver of local store traffic.

 National and regional media is a common play, but geo-targetable digital channels are the real ace up your sleeve.
 However they're woefully under-utilised due to a common belief it's too hard to set up and manage content across multiple locations and accounts.
 This isn’t the case.
-With the right local marketing apps, you can run localised digital campaigns efficiently and at scale.
+With the right local marketing apps you can run localised digital campaigns efficiently and at scale.
+You can review these apps in our recent eBook 6 Game Changing Marketing Apps for Multi Location Brands.

 As a rule of thumb in the ‘do everything for them’ scenario, if it’s not a scalable activity you shouldn’t be doing it.
 It's not good use of your time.